Trigger Point Dry Needling

 What is a Trigger Point?

-Trigger points or muscle “knots” are sensitive spots in soft tissue.
+Trigger points or muscle“knots” are sensitive spots in soft tissue.
 These contracted sensitive knots restrict blood flow, causing a drop in oxygen and pH; this causes chemicals to be released which stimulates pain receptors.
 Trigger points are painful to pressure and over time can refer to other areas of the body.
 When pain is felt in a part of the body other than its actual source, it is called referred pain.
 This explains why pain such as headaches or sciatica can be felt in the back of the head or down the leg, when the source of pain is actually coming from the spine.

-Below is an example of a referred pain pattern.
+To the right is an example of a referred pain pattern.
 The origin of the problem is in the buttock region, but the pain can be felt down the back of the leg instead.